DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/network/network-policy.md

 - On the network policy list page, find the policy you want to update, and choose `Update` in the action column on the right to update it via the form.
 Choose `Edit YAML` to update it using a YAML file.

-- Click on the name of the network policy, then choose `Update` in the top right corner of the policy details page to update it via the form.
+- Click the name of the network policy, then choose `Update` in the top right corner of the policy details page to update it via the form.
 Choose `Edit YAML` to update it using a YAML file.

 ## Deleting Network Policies